 This small town has two homes that you need to visit to get a greater understanding of the risk and sacrifice of the brave townspeople who desired to treat everyone as equal and bring justice for the oppressed.

-1st stop The Rankin House
+1st stop The John Rankin House

 The film shared how Rev. John Rankin and his family were conductors in the Underground Railroad.
 His home became more well known due to Harriet Beecher Stowe’s book “Uncle Tom’s Cabin.”

 A view from inside the Rankin Home allows you to see activity from both sides of the river.
 This property was a strategic location and vantage point for the Underground Railroad.

-Over 2,00 “passengers” came through this part of the Underground Railroad on the Rankin Property from 1822-1866.
+Over 2,000 “passengers” came through this part of the Underground Railroad on the Rankin Property from 1822-1866.

 2nd stop –The Former Home of John Parker

 John Parker was a former slave who was able to buy back his freedom.
 He became a successful craftsman and businessman with three patents.
-He later became the 9th wealthiest man in Ripley, which had several millionaires at the time.
+John later became the 9th wealthiest man in Ripley, which had several millionaires at the time.

 The “Ripley Chain” had about 329 people in the roles of the abolitionist in the city with a population of around 3000 people.
 A typical large chain during that time was 8-10 houses.

 Many fugitive slaves who were interviewed later shared the same common theme in that what they remembered most which was the generous hospitality of the people who helped during their path to freedom.